 In The Fancy Colour Diamond Book by Eden Rachminov, the author explains that less than 10% of coloured diamonds are classified as Type IIb diamonds.
 Type IIb diamonds contain trace amounts of boron and almost no nitrogen in its composition.
 Nitrogen caught in the crystal lattice of the diamond absorbs blue wavelengths affecting the saturation of blue and can cause a secondary yellow hue.
 The more intense and ‘pure’ the blue, the higher the value placed on the diamond.

-Not all blue diamonds are Type IIb, some fall into the Type Ia classification such as those found in Australia’s Argyle mine in the Kimberley region of Western Australia.
-Where boron is responsible for causing the blue colour in Type IIb gems, hydrogen bonding to the carbon atoms create the blues, violets and greys of the exceptionally rare Argyle blue diamonds.
+Not all blue diamonds are Type IIb, some fall into the Type Ia classification such as those found in Australia’s mine in the Kimberley region of Western Australia.
+Where boron is responsible for causing the blue colour in Type IIb gems, hydrogen bonding to the carbon atoms create the blues, violets and greys of the exceptionally rare Australian blue diamonds.

 Another interesting fact is that natural blue diamonds are not even-toned throughout.
 There can be parts of the diamond that are more saturated than others.
 Thus, it is difficult not only to acquire these diamonds but also to cut the shape to ensure that the value of each diamond is maintained.